Aloyse Hentgen

-Aloyse Hentgen (16 July 1894 – 1 December 1953) was a Luxembourgian politician.
+Aloyse Hentgen (16 July 1894 – 1 December 1953) was a Luxembourgish politician.

 Early life and education

 He was born in Roedgen.
 From 1913 to 1916 he studied law in Paris and Fribourg.
 On 13 July 1917 he became a member of the bar in Luxembourg.

 Career

 On 29 February 1920 he was a co-founder of the first Luxembourgish insurance company, La Luxembourgeoise.
 He became president of its supervisory board, then from 1923 managing director of the insurance division, and from 1933, managing director of the banking division.

 On 10 December 1933, he co-founded the Luxembourgish Basketball Federation, and was president of its committee from 1933 to 1936.

 He was also an avid supporter of the Scout movement.
 Before World War II he was the head Scout in Luxembourg, and from 1944 to 1948 was Commissaire général of the Federation of Luxembourgish Scouts.

 His main area of activity, however, was in politics.
 In 1917 he was president of the "Akademikerveräin" (Academics' Society), a student organisation which was officially independent, but was close to the Party of the Right, and its successor party, the CSV.
 He was described as "Catholic and nationalist".
 He attempted to defend Grand-Duchess Marie-Adélaïde against attacks from the left, and opposed a possible annexation of Luxembourg by Belgium.
 In 1935 he succeeded Eugène Dondelinger as a Deputy to the Chamber for the Party of the Right in the South district.

 In World War II he was disbarred, and was deported to Germany along with his family by the German occupation authorities.
-He did not however end up in a concentration camp due to medical reasons.
+He did not however end up in a concentration camp for medical reasons.